end-4/dots-hyprland-wiki/src/content/docs/en/dev/doc-site.md

 Currently, this project is based on Starlight, which is based on Astro.

-The website is hosted on GitHub Pages.
+The website is hosted on GitHub Pages using a workflow for GitHub Actions.

+The workflow is triggered when a push involves changing under following paths:
+- `src/`
+- `public/`

+It can also be triggered manually.

 ## Run Locally